 High-visibility vest requirement: high-visibility vests are compulsory in Great Britain.

-Child car seats: child seats or booster cushions are compulsory for children under twelve years of age and smaller than 135 cm.
+Child car seats: child seats or booster cushions are compulsory for children who either are under twelve years of age or smaller than 135 cm.

 Winter tyres: winter tyres are not compulsory in Great Britain, although they are recommended for difficult driving conditions in autumn and winter.
 Snow chains may be used if the road is completely covered in snow.